vinnyglennon/changelog/README.md

 # Changelog 🚀
 npm install
-npm run dev # for local dev
+npm run dev # for local dev, to see it

+# must be done pre deploy
-npm run build # to test production builds before deploying
+npm run build
+npm run sitemap

 ## Features